donsheehy/datastructures/prose/18_graphs2.md

 ## Removing the Recursion

 The `dfs` code above uses recursion to keep track of previous vertices, so that we can backtrack (by `return`ing) when we reach a vertex from which we can't move forward.
-To remove the recursion, we just need to replace the call stack with our own stack.
+To remove the recursion, we replace the function call stack with our own stack.
 This is not just an academic exercise.
 By removing the recursion, we will reveal the structure of the algorithm in a way that will allow us to generalize it to other algorithms.
 Here's the code.